SINTEF-9012/arcadia-mock/README.md

 suite inside the 'coverage' tool.

 	$> coverage run setup.py test
+	$> coverage combine
 	$> coverage report -m

-The test suite includes some acceptance tests that take some time to run because they start an HTTP server in the background and then request specific pages.
+The test suite includes some acceptance tests that take some time to run because they spawn an HTTP server in the background and then request specific pages.

+For coverage to account for these integration tests, you must define the environment variable `COVERAGE_PROCESS_START` as follows:

+	$> export COVERAGE_PROCESS_START=".coveragerc"

+You must as well include the following lines in the `sitecustomize.py` of your virtual environment, as follows:

+	$> echo "import coverage; coverage.process_startup()" > venv/lib/python2.7/site-packages/sitecustomize.py

 # Work Plan

-1. GET /about should returns the version, copyright and license

-   1. Package and release as 0.0.1

-   2. Tests in place

-   3. Coverage in place

 2. Make a map on the existing ARCADIA API